aspose-tex/Aspose.TeX-Products/tex/cpp/_index.md

      Typeset TeX files
     </h2>
     <p>
-     Aspose.TeX for C++ can easily typeset TeX files to get documents in different formats.
+     Aspose.TeX for C++ can easily typeset TeX files to <a href="/tex/cpp/conversion/">get documents</a> in different formats.
     </p>
    </div>
   </div>